MislavMaca/Giryu/README.md

-Girya is my first attempt at making a simple strategy game using c+
+Girya is my first attempt at making a simple strategy game using C++.